 - those caused by a blocked blood vessel to the brain (ischemic stroke)

-- those caused by a ruptured blood vessel, called a hemorrhagic stroke
+- those caused by a ruptured blood vessel (hemorrhagic stroke), blood within the brain tissues)

 The most common cause of stroke from an arrhythmia is atrial fibrillation.
 Atrial fibrillation can cause blood clots to form in the atria (top chamber of the heart) where they can be pumped out of the heart, to the brain, blocking a blood vessel and causing a stroke.